 - The opportunity for the living organ donor to make an immediate difference by helping to save a life

 To be a living kidney donor at Scripps, you must be at least 18 years old and in good physical and mental health.
-Some medical conditions could potentially prevent someone from donating.
-Medical conditions that may prevent a living kidney donation include:
+Some medical conditions could potentially prevent someone from donating, including:

 - Uncontrolled high blood pressure